The community got together to take part in a local tradition for its 86th year last week.

-The carnival committee successfully raised the needed funds to bring it back – it had been a couple of years since it had been available.
+The carnival committee successfully raised the needed funds to bring it back – it had been a couple of years since it had been at the event.

-Eli and Melinda Rahlfs attended the Lamb Derby with their children to support the community and let the kids have fun.
+Eli and Melinda Rahlfs attended the Lamb Derby at Jensen Park with their children to support the community and let the kids have fun.

 Melinda Rahlfs said they enjoy the parade, vendors and seeing the kids have fun on the rides at the carnival.